Home » Plastic Surgery Procedures and Treatments for the Breast » Breast Lift (Mastopexy)

 Ability to Breastfeed

 Women are sometimes concerned that if they get a breast lift, they will not be able to breastfeed afterwards.
 The likelihood of losing the ability to breastfeed after a breast lift is very small.
-With the techniques that are described above, inability to breastfeed after breast lifts that we have performed has not occurred with any of our patients to our knowledge.
+The inability to breastfeed after breast lifts that we have performed has not occurred with any of our patients to our knowledge.

 Loss of Nipple Sensation

-Similar to what has been said about ability to breastfeed, loss of nipple sensation is a potential complication that due to the technique with which we perform this procedure is a minimal complication, with less than 1% occurrence.
+Loss of nipple sensation is a potential complication that is rare with less than 1% occurrence.
 Temporary loss of sensation from a “stunned” nerve or a bruised nerve may occur in the time period after surgery, but sensation in the vast majority of cases returns within a few weeks.

 To promote healing and minimize complications, you will be seen in a series of post-op appointments, including the day after surgery.
 These appointments will continue throughout the first year after the procedure to make sure you are healing as planned.
 For your added convenience, you also have direct access to Dr. Bitar’s cell phone number if you need to reach him after hours.
 The final post-op visit, one year after surgery, is one of our favorites since the results are fully apparent and we love seeing our patients happy.
 You are always welcome to come back and see us, even years after your surgery.